-Practices such as a substantial gender pay gap, an email chain that judged who were the “hottest women employees”, unsolicited genitalia pics unsolicited dick pics, chauvinistic hiring practices, rape culture abetment, and retaliation for speaking up about these issues.
+Practices such as a substantial gender pay gap, an email chain that judged who were the “hottest women employees,” unsolicited genitalia pics, chauvinistic hiring practices, rape culture abetment, and retaliation for speaking up about these issues.

 Even back then, the company was quick to admit the truth to the allegations.

-In its 2018 statement, the company outlined the actions it would take to start correcting the problem.
+In its 2018 statement, Riot outlined the actions it would take to start correcting the problem.
 League of Legends’ creators consented to third-party evaluations, reassessing policies and recruiting processes, providing anti-bias training for its staff, and all together creating an inclusive working environment.

 It was the financial part of the settlement that took both parties so long to agree on, but they finally did it.